 Repairs and Maintenance

 SR is modular, so repair will be much quicker and easier than our current maintenance system.
-Each panel assembly weighs less than 100lbs (45.36kg).
+Each panel weighs 70lbs (31.75kg).
 A single operator could load a replacement panel and respond to the scene.
 The panel could be swapped out and reprogrammed in a few minutes.
 The damaged panel would then be returned to a repair center.
 In order to redirect traffic with minimal disruption, the operator could quickly redraw the LED road lines to create a detour, and just as quickly put them back to the default position when he or she is finished.

 Solar Roadways® has a microprocessor located approximately every 2.5 feet.
 Since neighboring panels also communicate with one another, if a problem were to arise, the road would report it to a central control station.